 The comparisons to the reference station data presented above indicate that the buoy has collected data of good quality for winds and waves.
-The Seawatch Wind Lidar buoy has transmitted data continuously during the month, but there are a few short gaps in the Lidar data where the received data are replaced by the "missing data" flag at all heights.
-The gaps are mainly single profile dropouts in the Lidar data only, except for two longer gaps lasting 5-6 hours.
-Due to the gaps it took 31.437 days to collect 30.5 days of good wind profile data.
+The Seawatch Wind Lidar buoy has transmitted data almost continuously during the month.
+There are a few short gaps in the Lidar data with a duration of 1 hour or less where the received data are replaced by the "missing data" flag at all heights.
+Due to the gaps it took 30.820 days to collect 30.5 days of good wind profile data.